zzhangjii/learning-library/data-management-library/database/options/in-memory.md

     ![](img/inmemory/index_comparison.png)

 7. Analytical queries have more than one equality WHERE clause predicate.
 What happens when there are multiple single column predicates on a table?
 Traditionally you would create a multi-column index.
 Can storage indexes compete with that?
-Alternative script:  `@06_multi_preds.sql`

     Let’s change our query to look for a specific line item in an order and monitor the session statistics: